Anwita0106/NEXA/README.md

 The task is executed on that worker machine.
 Progress and results are returned to the platform.
 Trust scores and contribution credits are updated automatically.

-Technology Stack
-Frontend
+**Technology Stack**

+*Frontend:*
 React.js
 CSS
 Responsive UI Design

-Backend
+*Backend:*
 Python
 FastAPI
 REST APIs

-Infrastructure
+*Infrastructure:*
 Worker Nodes
 Central Scheduler
 Resource Registry System

-Future Improvements
+**Future Improvements**

 While the current prototype demonstrates the core idea, we see several exciting possibilities for future development:
-Docker-based isolated task execution
+(i) Docker-based isolated task execution
-Fault tolerance through checkpoint recovery
+(ii) Fault tolerance through checkpoint recovery
-Multi-node distributed execution
+(iii) Multi-node distributed execution
-Internet-scale resource sharing
+(iv) Internet-scale resource sharing
-Enhanced node verification and security
+(v) Enhanced node verification and security
-Intelligent workload scheduling using AI
+(iv) Intelligent workload scheduling using AI

-Our Vision
+**Our Vision**

 We believe access to computing power should not depend on expensive hardware or cloud subscriptions.
 By transforming unused devices into a shared resource network, NEXA aims to make innovation, experimentation, and research more accessible for students, developers, and creators everywhere.

-Every idle computer has potential.
-NEXA helps unlock it.
+*Every idle computer has potential.
+NEXA helps unlock it.*